Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Declarations

-Access to the clinical and genomic data can be requested through dbGaP (IDs: phs000951.v4.p4 and phs000179.v6.p2).
-The proteomic data can be requested from the COPDGene Study Group (\url{http://www.copdgene.org/})
+\bmhead{Availability of data and materials} Access to the clinical and genomic data can be requested through dbGaP (IDs: phs000951.v4.p4 and phs000179.v6.p2).
+The proteomic data can be requested from the COPDGene Study Group (\url{http://www.copdgene.org/}).